thure/baxter-imp/README.md

 ###Trigger (pin1)

-Input ports: HTTP In “Trigger”
+*Input ports:* HTTP In “Trigger”
-Output ports: HTTP Out “Response”, HTTP Out “Phone” Output pins: Digital out (OD & Pull-up) on pin1.
+*Output ports:* HTTP Out “Response”, HTTP Out “Phone”
+*Output pins:* Digital out (OD & Pull-up) on pin1.

 ######Functionality

-Trigger (pin1) will receive a JSON of `{"value": 1}` and nothing else in order to give pin1 0.5 seconds of signal.
-When it has done that, it will send a request to confirm.
+If Trigger (pin1) receives `{"value": 1}` through its “Trigger” port, it writes `1` to pin1 for 0.5 seconds, then writes `0`.
+When it has done that, it will send a request to confirm it's done.
 This also phones home every 4 minutes to make sure the imp and the NAT stay awake.
 If you disable this, it's possible the imp will become less reliable.

 ######Integrating with Baxter-app